Yusuf Tuggar

-Yusuf Maitama Tuggar (born 12 March 1967) is a Nigerian diplomat and politician who is the current Nigerian minister of foreign affairs.
+Yusuf Maitama Tuggar (born 12 March 1967) is a Nigerian diplomat and politician who was a former Nigerian minister of foreign affairs from 21 August 2023 to 30 March 2026.
 He served as the Nigerian Ambassador to Germany from 2017 to 2023.
 He was previously a member of the Nigerian House of Representatives from 2007 to 2011 representing Gamawa; and he ran twice for the office of the governor of Bauchi State.

 Family

 Tuggar was born into a political family in Bauchi State (Gamawa), his father, Abubakar Tuggar, was the Publicity Secretary of the ruling Northern People's Congress before and during the First Republic.
 As a member of the National Party of Nigeria, he represented Gamawa at the House of Representatives during the Second Republic.

 Education

 Tuggar received a bachelor's degree in international relations from the United States International University.
 He also attended the University of Bath, and has master's degree from the University of Cambridge.